Aryabhagwat792/Inventory-Management-System/README.md

 Display Result
   ↓
 Return to Main Menu

-Screenshots
+-Screenshots

--Screenshots of the working application are included to demonstrate the main functionality.
+Screenshots of the working application are included to demonstrate the main functionality.
 Product Management

-Add screenshot of product operations here.
+Added screenshot of product operations.
 Supplier Management

-Add screenshot of supplier operations here.
+Added screenshot of supplier operations.
 Stock Management

-Add screenshot showing stock operations here.
+Added screenshot showing stock operations.
 Successful Product Addition

-Add screenshot showing the successful product addition message here.
+Added screenshot showing the successful product addition message.

 -Objective
 The objective of this project is to develop a simple inventory management application using Java and demonstrate practical use of Object-Oriented Programming, CRUD operations, file handling, input validation, and exception handling.

 -Expected Outcome
 The application allows users to manage products and suppliers, maintain stock quantities, record inventory transactions, and store inventory data through a simple console-based interface.

 -Future Enhancements
 The system can be further improved by adding:

 -Graphical User Interface